Looking to buy a property in Barcelona in 2023? Here's what you need to know

 Fortunately, most banks accept documents in English.
 Still, it's worth noting that banks evaluate cases individually.
 As a result, interest rates may vary depending on your situation.

-Obtaining a mortgage for your dream home in Barcelona may be challenging, but with careful planning, it's possible.
-Read on for a guide on securing a Spanish mortgage as a non-resident in five steps.
+Obtaining a mortgage as a non-resident for your dream home in Barcelona may be challenging, but with careful planning, it's possible.

 What are the best Spanish mortgages for buying a property in Barcelona as a foreigner?